Why have you made this decision?

 While we have invested over $80 million in the factory in the last 10 years and the team is performing well, the factory is a long way from its main market and the volume is small across a complex range of products.

 We've absorbed the higher costs for a long time, however the international confectionery industry has never been more competitive.

 To view the closure announcement media release, please click here.

 Since we announced the proposal to end manufacturing, over the past few weeks we’ve been through a formal consultation process with our people and their representatives.

 While a range of issues were discussed as part of this process, no viable alternatives to the proposal were identified.

 We expect the factory to remain open until early 2018, with operations to ramp-down progressively from late this year.Still have a question?
 Contact our Consumer Advisory team

 Why don’t you make it a factory for the New Zealand market?

-This would significantly increase duplication across our Australia and New Zealand sites, which would increase costs.
-However we welcome discussion and feedback on this during consultation.
+This would significantly increase duplication across our Australia and New Zealand sites, making the factory less efficient than it is today.